cheewoei1997/sentiment-analysis/README.md

 # Sentiment Analysis
 The best practices for the development of a sentiment analysis app is practiced here.

 This application is bootstraped with Flask, but it has not been properly managed, so do expect a lot of messy code and unorganised files.
-It's 2% for interface so don't expect much.
-Sure, the project structure could be a lot simpler, but I guess you could say that I like my life much simpler too.
-None of the best coding practices were followed, because we needed quick deployment.
-We should've spent more time on the sentiment analysis model.

 #### Documents
 Copy away our hard work if you want to.
 It's our pleasure.